SanyCska/embassy-eye/README_ITALY.md

 **Getting your Telegram credentials:**
 - **Bot Token**: Create a bot using [@BotFather](https://t.me/BotFather) on Telegram
 - **User ID**: Get your user ID from [@userinfobot](https://t.me/userinfobot) on Telegram

+### Credential Rotation

+- Define multiple accounts either via `ITALY_USERS` (JSON or newline-separated `email|password|label`) or by pointing `ITALY_USERS_FILE` to a file that contains the same content.
+- On every run the scraper picks the next account in round-robin order and stores the pointer in `ITALY_ROTATION_STATE_FILE` (defaults to `italy_user_rotation.json` in the working directory).
+- You can still override the rotation temporarily by setting `LOGIN_EMAIL` and `LOGIN_PASSWORD` for a one-off run.
+- If the site shows the “Account bloccato / Account Blocked” page after login, the script automatically marks that account as blocked and writes it to `ITALY_BLOCKED_USERS_FILE` so future runs skip it.

 ### Booking Service IDs